Relative VGIT and an application to degenerations of Hilbert schemes: Introduction

 Geometric invariant theory (GIT) is a very versatile method for constructing moduli spaces.
-The classical GIT concerns the action of a reductive group $G$ on a projective variety $X$ along with an ample line bundle $L$ on $X$.
+Classical GIT concerns the action of a reductive group $G$ on a projective variety $X$ along with an ample line bundle $L$ on $X$.
 The action of $G$ on $L$ determines a semistable locus $X^{ss}$ on $X$, with a quotient $X^{ss}/G$ defined as the GIT quotient $X /\!/ G$ with respect to $L$.
 The main tool for determining the (semi)stability of a point in $X$ is the Hilbert-Mumford criterion, which reduces the problem to a purely numerical computation of the weights of the actions of some $1$-parameter subgroups of $G$ on the fibres of $L$ at fixed points.
-For a much more detailed account of the classical theory, we recommend \cite{GIT}.
+We recommend \cite{GIT} for a detailed account of the classical theory.

+The GIT quotient $X/\!/G$ depends on the line bundle $L$ and the chosen $G$-linearization.
+This was explored in detail in the late 1990's by Dolgachev and Hu \cite{DH98} as well as by Thaddeus \cite{Tha-1996} extending GIT to VGIT.
+Their results were further sharpened by Ressayre \cite{Res00}.
+These techniques have become essential tools in the study of the birational geometry of moduli spaces.
 One important aspect of the theory is the semi-continuity property of the GIT (semi)stable loci under a variation of the $G$-linearized ample line bundle $L$.
-Roughly, it says the following: let $L_t$ be a family of $G$-linearized ample line bundles on $X$, then for any $t$ sufficiently close to $0$, we have $X^s(L_0) \subseteq X^s(L_t) \subseteq X^{ss}(L_t) \subseteq X^{ss}(L_0)$; see e.g. \cite[Lemma 3.10]{Laza-2013}.
-This property has been used to study birational transformations of certain moduli spaces constructed as GIT quotients; see e.g. \cite{Tha-1996,DH98}.
+Roughly speaking, let $L_t$ be a family of $G$-linearized ample line bundles on $X$, then for any $t$ sufficiently close to $0$, we have see \cite[Proposition 4]{Res00} and also \cite[Lemma 3.10]{Laza-2013}, or \cite[Theorem 1.6.2.2]{Sch08}.

-In \cite{GHH-2015}, M.~G.~Gulbrandsen and the first two named authors generalized the GIT technique to the relative situation.
-Namely, instead of a single projective variety $X$, they considered a projective morphism $X \to S$ over an affine base $S$.
-The classical GIT theory can be therefore thought of as the special case when the base scheme $S$ is a point.
-For a reductive group $G$ which acts equivariantly on the family $X \to S$ along with a relative ample line bundle $L$ on $X$, they developed a version of the Hilbert-Mumford criterion which can be used to determine the (semi)stable locus in this setting.
-In \cite{GHH-2016}, they also applied this criterion to construct a degeneration family of Hilbert schemes of points on surfaces.

-In the present paper, we will generalize the semi-continuity property of the (semi)stable loci under a variation of the $G$-linearized line bundle $L$.
-Our generalization is made in two aspects: first of all, instead of the absolute case of a single projective variety, we consider the relative case of a projective morphism $X \to S$ over an affine base $S$; secondly, instead of requiring all $G$-linearized line bundles $L_t$ to be ample, we require a weaker assumption on the limit line bundle $L_0$.
-More precisely, our main result is:
+We point out that the classical GIT was sometimes also formulated for schemes $X/S$, where $S = \Spec (R)$ is an affine variety, together with an action of a reductive group $G/S$, for example in \cite{Sesh72} and \cite{Tha-1996}.
+This setup is different from the equivariant situation, which we will be discussing now.